kyungeonchoi/ServiceXforTRExFitter/README.md

 An example TRExFitter configuration can be found [here](https://github.com/kyungeonchoi/ServiceXforTRExFitter/blob/development/config/example.config).

 Most of standard TCut expressions for `Selection` are supported, but special functions like `Sum$(formula)` are not supported.
-Please find more about TCut expression [here](https://github.com/ssl-hep/TCutToQastleWrapper).
+Please find more about the supported TCut expression [here](https://github.com/ssl-hep/TCutToQastleWrapper).

 ### Delivery of slimmed/skimmed ROOT ntuples
 <!-- ```